pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 - If your uninstall failed, there might be config jobs still running.
 Run `kubectl get jobs.batch | grep pachyderm` and delete any remaining job.

-## Upgrade Pachyderm's Helm Chart
+## Upgrade MLDM's Helm Chart
-When a new version of Pachyderm's chart is released, or when you want to update some configuration parameters on your cluster, use the [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) command:
+When a new version of MLDM's chart is released, or when you want to update some configuration parameters on your cluster, use the [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) command:

 ```s
 helm upgrade pachd -f my_new_pachyderm_values.yaml pach/MLDM --version <your_chart_version>